Phase-modulated superconductivity via altermagnetism: Models and electronic structures

 where $c_{\bm{k}, l s}$ is the annihilation operator of electrons carrying momentum $\bm{k}$ and spin $s$ on the sublattice $l$ ($= a, b$).
 The kinetic energy [the first term in Eq.~\eqref{eq:Hamiltonian_momentum}] is composed of the nearest-neighbor intersublattice hopping ($t_1$) and third-nearest-neighbor intrasublattice hopping $(t_2)$ on a square lattice [see the second column in Table~\ref{tab:models}(a)]:

 where the lattice constants are set to unity.
 Here $\hat{\tau}_i$ and $\hat{\sigma}_j$ are the Pauli matrices for the sublattice and spin spaces, respectively.
-We use the hopping parameters $(t_1, \, t_2) = (1, \, 0.2)$ throughout this paper.
 On the other hand, the molecular field of the altermagnetic order [the second term in Eq.~\eqref{eq:Hamiltonian_momentum}] breaking time-reversal symmetry is given by

 which does not depend on the momentum $\bm{k}$, but does on the two sublattices due to $\hat{\tau}_z$.
-Since the model does not contain spin--orbit coupling (SOC), we choose, without loss of generality, the molecular field along the $z$ axis.
+Since the model does not contain spin--orbit coupling, we choose, without loss of generality, the molecular field along the $z$ axis.

 Note that the third-nearest-neighbor hopping $t_2$ in Eq.~\eqref{eq:Hamiltonian_square2_kin} has an anisotropic structure between the two sublattices.
-Reflecting the different orientations of the sublattices as in the $\kappa$-type organic compounds where the role of anisotropic hoppings was elucidated~\cite{Naka2019, Naka2020, Seo2021}, the hopping amplitude is present only along the $[11]$ ($[1\overline{1}]$) direction for the $a$ ($b$) sublattice; see the second column in Table~\ref{tab:models}(a).
+Reflecting the different orientations of the sublattices as in the $\kappa$-type organic compounds where the role of anisotropic hoppings was elucidated~\cite{Naka2019, Naka2020, Seo2021}, the hoppings are introduced only along the $[11]$ ($[1\overline{1}]$) direction for the $a$ ($b$) sublattice; see the second column in Table~\ref{tab:models}(a).
 This anisotropy causes the spin splitting in the energy band structure, when the molecular field [Eq.~\eqref{eq:Hamiltonian_square2_mag}] is nonzero.
+We use the hopping parameters $(t_1, \, t_2) = (1, \, 0.2)$ throughout this paper.
+For simplicity, we neglect next-nearest-neighbor hoppings and treat this minimal model~\cite{Naka2019, Roig2024} to describe the altermagnetic characters.
+At the end of Sec.~\ref{sec:GL}, we will briefly address how incorporating these hoppings influences superconductivity.

-The Hamiltonian does not satisfy the periodicity with respect to the translation $\bm{k} \to \bm{k} + \bm{K}$ with $\bm{K}$ being a reciprocal lattice vector.
+The Hamiltonian, in the form above, does not satisfy the periodicity with respect to the translation $\bm{k} \to \bm{k} + \bm{K}$ with $\bm{K}$ being a reciprocal lattice vector.
 We thus perform a unitary transformation by the following unitary matrix

 to restore the periodicity of the Brillouin zone (BZ).